Zhangyanbo/diffusion-evolution/README.md

 pip install .
 ```

+The benchmark fitness functions can be found here: https://github.com/bhartl/foobench

 ## Quick Start

 For simple experiments, parameter changes may not be necessary.
 In such cases, we can use the `DiffEvo` class to simplify the code.